brouberol/blog/content/2025/my-corner-of-the-ttrpg-universe.md

 ![dune rpg](https://www.wargamer.com/wp-content/uploads/2021/08/dune-rpg-adventures-in-the-imperium-interview-11.jpg)

 This one is a bit of a pipe dream.
-I know I'd _love_ to play it, but I'm not great at running political intrigues, and none of my regular players are Dune-heads.
+I know I'd _love_ to play it, but I'm bad at running political intrigues, and none of my regular players are Dune-heads.
 That being, said, the game is _beautiful_.
 It's using the [2d20 system](https://modiphius.net/blogs/news/2d20-basics) from Modiphius, where any success earn you some meta-currency called _Momentum_, that will help you down the line.
 You can succeed by giving the GM in Threat, that they can then use down the road to raise the stakes.
 The Momentum/Thread meta-currenncy duality reminds me of the Fear/Hope in Daggerheart.
 After having watched [Inherit the Sand](https://www.glasscannonnetwork.com/shows/inherit-the-sand), I can attest that they work really well to reinforce tension in a situation.

-Having read the book, I'm particularly impressed by the confrontation system, that uses the same fundamental rules to run a close combat, a building escape, up to a ranged spaceship fight.
+I'm particularly impressed by the confrontation system, that uses the same fundamental rules to run a close combat, a building escape, up to a ranged spaceship fight.

 I hope to try this one out some day!

 ## Youtube channels

 TTRPG influencers are now all over Youtube, after Matt Colville paved the way with his [Running the Game](https://www.youtube.com/playlist?list=PLlUk42GiU2guNzWBzxn7hs8MaV7ELLCP_) series.
 Here are my favourite, along with why you might (or might not) want to follow them.
-Note that I tend to favour long videos
+Note that I tend to favour long videos.

 ### Roll for Combat

 ![rfc](https://battlezoo.com/cdn/shop/files/RFC_Logo_flat.png?v=1646150388)

 [Roll For Combat](https://www.youtube.com/@RollForCombat/videos?view=2&sort=dd&live_view=503&shelf_id=4) is a 2-person studio who somehow [published](https://battlezoo.com) a good 15 books in a couple of years.
 They constantly run multiple Kickstarter campaigns simultaneously, and publish for Pathfinder 2e, D&D5e as well as Shadowdark.
-The studio features Stephen Glicker, publisher and do-it-all extraordinaire, as well as Mark Seifter, co-creator of Pathfinder 2e.
-They are the one who initially broke the OGL controversy story.
+The studio is composed of Stephen Glicker, publisher and do-it-all extraordinaire, as well as Mark Seifter, co-creator of Pathfinder 2e.
+They initially broke the OGL controversy story.
 They stream every Wednesday, and talk about game design, the TTRPG industry itself, how it shifts and reacts to the political madness of the day, and often feature guests as well.
 I've learned as much about TTRPGs and their industry than design, business or 80's movies listening to these folks talk.

 ### Knights of Last Call